rishav21r/LiBOYD-System-MySQL-Project/README.md

 After creating the database schema in MySQL, the schema was reverse-engineered to generate an Entity-Relationship Model (ERM).
 This step verified that the ERD and ERM models match, ensuring the correct database creation.

 ![LiBOYD ERD Reverse Engineered](./ERD/LiByod_ERD_Reverse_engg.png)

+### Step 5: Inserting Mock Data
+Mock data was inserted into the tables to demonstrate the system's functionality.
+This data serves as sample records to test and validate the database operations.

+Path: